SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

 ### Configuration in Lazy Loaded Modules

-If additional configuration is provided inside the lazy-loaded module, this configuration is not merged in the global application configuration.
+If additional configuration is provided inside the lazy-loaded module, usually this configuration is not merged in the global application configuration.
 As a result, the configuration will not affect any component other than the lazy-loaded components.

-This limitation will be addressed in Spartacus 3.x with the concept of unified configuration.
-For Spartacus 2.x, you should import modules with configuration statically.
+However, Spartacus 3.x introduced compatibility mechanism that will merge any lazy loaded configuration into the global one, to support lazy loading scenarios for existing components and services.
+In most cases, especially when lazy loaded modules provides mostly default configuration, it works reliable, but can cause problems if overused, especially when two modules provide different configuration for the same part of the config.
+Such a scenarios can be fixed by providing necessary overrides in the main app.
+This mechanism is enabled by default in Spartacus 3.x and can be disabled with feature flag `disableConfigUpdates`.
+If you are developing new modules that have to hook into configuration from lazy loaded modules, you should use `ConfigurationService.unifiedConfig$` instead.

+#### Unified configuration

+Unified configuration provides a way to get a global configuration that includes both the root configuration and the configuration from already-loaded lazy-loaded modules.

+`ConfigurationService.unifiedConfig$` exposes unified configuration as an observable that will emit the new configuration each time it will change, so each time when lazy-loaded module with provided configuration will be loaded and instantiated.

+All configuration parts are merged in a strict order, where the actual configuration will always override the default one and the configuration defined in the root module (app shell) will have precedence:

+As an example, here is the order of merging different configurations provided in the root app and in two lazy loaded modules (each next item on the list can override the previous one):

+  - default root configuration
+  - default configuration from lazy-loaded module 1
+  - default configuration from lazy-loaded module 2
+  - configuration from lazy-loaded module 1
+  - configuration from lazy-loaded module 2
+  - root configuration (will always take precedence)

 ### Providers in Lazy Loaded Modules

 Injection tokens provided in lazy-loaded modules are not visible to services provided in the app root.
+This applies especially to multi-provided tokens, such as `HttpInterceptors`, various Handlers, and so on.

+To mitigate this drawback, some Spartacus features like `PageMetaService` (consuming `PageMetaResolver` tokens) or `ConverterService` (consuming mostly adapter serializers and normalizers) are using Unified Injector under the hood.
+In this way they have access to lazy loaded tokens and can leverage them for global features.

-This applies especially to multi-provided tokens, such as `PageMetaResolvers`, various Handlers, and so on.
-This problem will be partially addressed in Spartacus 3.0 with the Unified Injector mechanism.
-For Spartacus 2.x, you should always provide these tokens in modules statically imported to your app root module.
+For mechanism that are not relying on Unified Injector (e.g. most non-Spartacus libs like core Angular functionalities) you should always provide such tokens eagerly, in modules statically imported to your app root module.

+#### Unified Injector

+The unified injector provides a way to inject a token, or multi-provided tokens, taking into account the root injector and the injectors from lazy-loaded features.
+The injector exposes an Observable that emits a new set of injectables for a specified token each time the status of the Unified Injector changes.

 ### Avoiding Importing the HttpClientModule in Your Lazy Loaded Modules